meta-company/makex/documents/source/makex-files.md

 Strings are defined as in Python, surrounded by quotation markers (`'` or `"`).
 Multiline strings may be surrounded by triple quotation markers (`"""` or `'''`).

-Quotation marks prefixed with the letter `f` denote a formatted string (e.g. `f"Example string"`).
+Quotation marks prefixed with the letter `f` denote a formatted string (For example, `f"Example string"`).
-Formatted strings may contain placeholders for variables that will be rendered when necessary.
+Formatted strings may contain placeholders for variables that shall be rendered when necessary.
 For example, `f"Hello {name}"`, defines a string with a placeholder called `name`.

 Depending on how formatting strings are defined and used, their rendering may be deferred.
 This allows embedding references or paths in strings which can be expanded correctly.
 Typically, a formatted string with any type of `UnresolvedPath` objects can not be rendered outside the scope of a task definition.